 and formation flight of UAVs.
 His interests lie in autonomous air and

 ground vehicles for defense and security applications.

 He was the faculty advisor to the DARPA Grand Challenge Team

 and co-advisor on the Cornell DARPA Urban Challenge Team.
 He is now the

 faculty advisor for the Cornell Minesweeper Project.

-, Dean of Computing and Information Science, works on computer vision and autonomous vehicles.
+, Dean and Vice Provost of the Cornell Tech Campus, works on computer vision and autonomous vehicles.

 His research in computer vision ranges from theoretical algorithms (using techniques from computational geometry and graph algorithms) to the development of end-to-end systems that apply visual matching and recognition techniques.